 JTree is a collaborative campaign by a variety of Jewish organizations that share a commitment to addressing climate change.
 Planting and protecting forests, and repairing the damage already done to them, is essential to the survival of life in this time of climate crisis.
 JTree USA joins with partners from all over the world and all walks of Jewish life.
-Join us!

 If you would like your donation to be associated with a specific organization or community, please include the name of the organization in the space for “your public message of support” in the donation form.
+Please note: this campaign is run by the National Forest Foundation.

 Be an Organizational Partner